htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Release Notes:

-..
-HTCondor version 9.0.7 released on Month Date, 2021.
+- HTCondor version 9.0.7 released on November 2, 2021.

-- HTCondor version 9.0.7 not yet released.

 New Features:

-- The configuration paramater ``SEC_TOKEN_BLACKLIST_EXPR`` has been renamed to ``SEC_TOKEN_REVOCATION_EXPR``.
+- The configuration parameter ``SEC_TOKEN_BLACKLIST_EXPR`` has been renamed to ``SEC_TOKEN_REVOCATION_EXPR``.
   The old name is still recognized if the new one isn't set.
   :jira:`744`